Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 The phenotype of the plants was collected and is available in file [phenotype_sequenced_individuals.csv](data/phenotype_sequenced_individuals.csv).
 For more details on how the phenotypic traits were measured see the publication methods.
 For details on the headers of the table, see [phenotype_header_info.csv](data/phenotype_header_info.csv).

-The figures showing the boxplots of the phenotype values and the statistical difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).
-The same script also performs a normality test.
+The figures showing the violin plots of the phenotype values and the statistical difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).
+The same script also performs a normality test, and plots the correlation between phenotypes and the correlation between phenotypes and admixture proportions.

+We also genotyped MYB-FL in the individuals from one contact zones with CAPS markers, as described in Sheehan et al, 2016.
+The results of the genotyping are shown in file [genotype_mybfl_CAPS.csv](data/genotype_mybfl_CAPS.csv).

 ## Pipeline

-All analyses were performed on the reference genome sequence of *P. axillaris* N version 4.03 available on NCBI GenBank under the accession JANRMM000000000 (submission accepted, currently being processed by NCBI).
+All analyses were performed on the reference genome sequence of *P. axillaris* N version 4.03 available on NCBI GenBank under the accession [JANRMM000000000](https://www.ncbi.nlm.nih.gov/nuccore/JANRMM000000000).

 Software versions and versions of R libraries are listed at the bottom of this page.